rdiaz02/EvAM-Tools/README.md

   * Using the shiny app, easily visualize the effects of changes in genotype composition on the fitted models by entering user-defined cross-sectional data using a GUI.

 For easier use, we provide links to Docker images that you can download and run, as well as instructions on how to build Docker images.
+You can also run the Shiny app on our servers: http://evamtools.iib.uam.es .

 ---